thomasgauvin/noted/sample-markdown-folder/✅ Todo list.md

 *   ✅ add support for new files/folders

-*   add menu bar 🚧
+*   ✅ add menu bar

-*   ✅show only png, webp, jpeg, jpg, svg, md files
+*   ✅ show only png, webp, jpeg, jpg, svg, md files

     *   prevent the upload of images that aren't in this list of file extensions ⏸️